joj-macho/Pythological-Playground/unit-converter/README.md

 cd unit-converter/

 # Run the main script
-python3 converter.py
+python3 unit_converter.py
 ```

 ## Program Input & Output

-When you run `converter.py`, the output will look like this:
+When you run `unit_converter.py`, the output will look like this:

 ```

-Welcome to the Unit Converter Program!
+The Unit Converter Program.

-Choose a Conversion Option:
+Choose an option:
-1. Length
+1. Convert Length Units.
-2. Mass
+2. Convert Mass Units.
-3. Temperature
+3. Convert Temperature Units.
+Or enter (q)uit to exit.

-Enter choice: 1
+> 1

+Converting length...
-Available units: mm, cm, m, km, inch, foot, yard, mile Enter the length value: 10
+Avaliable Units: mm, cm, m, km, inch, foot, yard, mile Enter the length value: 1
-Enter the unit to convert from: km
+Enter the unit to convert from: m
-Enter the unit to convert to: yard
+Enter the unit to convert to: mile
-Results: 10.0 km = 10936.1 yard

-Do you want to perform another conversion? (y/n): y Choose a Conversion Option:
+Result: 1.0 m = 0.0006 mile

+Choose an option:
-1. Length
+1. Convert Length Units.
-2. Mass
+2. Convert Mass Units.
-3. Temperature
+3. Convert Temperature Units.
+Or enter (q)uit to exit.

-Enter choice: 2
+> 2

+Converting mass...
-Available units: g, kg, mg, lb, oz, ton
+Available Units: g, kg, mg, lb, oz, ton
-Enter the mass value: 10
+Enter the mass value: 1
-Enter the unit to convert from: lb
+Enter the unit to convert from: kg
 Enter the unit to convert to: oz
-Result: 10.0 lb = 160.00036287432755 oz
+Result: 1.0 kg = 35.2740 oz

-Do you want to perform another conversion? (y/n): y Choose a Conversion Option:
+Choose an option:
-1. Length
+1. Convert Length Units.
-2. Mass
+2. Convert Mass Units.
-3. Temperature
+3. Convert Temperature Units.
+Or enter (q)uit to exit.

-Enter choice: 3
+> 3

+Conveting temperature...
-Available units: Celsius, Fahrenheit, Kelvin
+Available Units: Celsius, Fahrenheit, Kelvin
-Enter the temperature value: 0
+Enter the temperature value: 42
-Enter the unit to convert from: celcius
+Enter the unit to convert from: Celsius
-Enter the unit to convert to: kelvin
+Enter the unit to convert to: Fahrenheit
-Invalid units.

-Do you want to perform another conversion? (y/n): y Choose a Conversion Option:
+Result: 42.0 Celsius = 107.60 Fahrenheit

+Choose an option:
-1. Length
+1. Convert Length Units.
-2. Mass
+2. Convert Mass Units.
-3. Temperature
+3. Convert Temperature Units.

-Enter choice: 3

-Available units: Celsius, Fahrenheit, Kelvin
-Enter the temperature value: 0
-Enter the unit to convert from: celsius
-Enter the unit to convert to: kelvin
-Result: 0.0 Celsius = 273.15 Kelvin

-Do you want to perform another conversion? (y/n): n Bye!
+Or enter (q)uit to exit.
+> q
+Bye!
 ```